giri4it/qreplay/README.md

 -v, --version                  Print version and exit -l, --help                     Show this message
 ```

-capture - Use tshark to capture http packets.
-replay - Replay HTTP session file with requests to a host/port.
-transform - Transform a dumpcap file to a sesslog file.
-This is executed automatically in capture mode.
-capture-only - Perform a capture without a transform step.

 Capturing TCP traffic requires root privileges on most systems.